nthabelengaedenmanell/KwaMastendeAppDemo/README.md

 * **Instant Access:** Clear listings provide all necessary information for easy access after a rental agreement.
 * **#TownshipEconomy:**  Our slogan emphasizes our commitment to empowering this independent market and driving grassroots economic activity.

-## Target Market & User Personas.

-* **Landlords (The Entrepreneurs):** Property owners seeking a stable secondary income by renting out backrooms and other units.
-They want to fill vacancies quickly and avoid traditional advertising costs.
-* **Tenants (The Seekers):**
-    * **Students:** Seeking safe and affordable accommodation near universities or colleges.
-    * **Young Professionals & Workers:**  Needing affordable housing near workplaces in townships closer to economic hubs.
-    * **New Arrivals:** Individuals relocating to Gauteng's high-activity areas like Soweto, Tembisa, and Mamelodi.

 ## Contributing
 Due to the proprietary nature of this project, we do not accept direct pull requests for code changes.